-Note: Stocks' five-year numbers are up significantly in the past twelve months, as the worst phase of the 2007-2008 financial crisis is no longer included in the current five-year period.
+Note: Stocks' five-year numbers were up significantly in the final 12 months of the period, as the worst phase of the 2007-2008 financial crisis was no longer included in the data.
 Consider this evidence that even long-term performance numbers can be misleading.

 Best Performing Bond Market Segments, 3 Years

-The three-year period is similar to the five- and ten-year intervals in that it paid to take risks as bonds with the highest sensitivity to credit conditions - high yield and the emerging markets - performed very well.
+The period-ending three-year stretch was similar to the five- and 10-year intervals in that it paid to take risks.
+Bonds with the highest sensitivity to credit conditions—high-yield and emerging markets—performed very well.
 Note, too, that longer-term bonds also performed very well.
 This is due to the sharp drop in bond yields that occurred in 2011-2012, so these returns are also unlikely to be repeated.
-Further, the impact of the 2011-2012 move will soon be "rolling off the back end" of the three-year performance period, so these categories may no longer be on the list of top-five categories by the end of 2014.

 - Senior Loans 6.66%